XuehaiPan/nvitop/examples/monitor-web/README.md

 `/metrics.json` returns the latest sample plus metadata:

 - `interval`: collector interval in seconds.
+- `hostname`: server hostname displayed in the browser header and tab title.
 - `server_time`: current server timestamp.
 - `sample_time`: timestamp for the latest collected sample.
 - `stale_seconds`: age of the latest sample.